 Minnetonka is not a Native-owned business.
 When we started in 1946, Minnetonka was one of many companies who sold handcrafted moccasins and Native-inspired accessories to roadside gift shops.
 We recognize that our original products, some of which are still sold today, have been appropriated from Native American culture.
 This acknowledgement is long overdue, and we apologize for having benefited from selling Native-inspired designs without directly honoring Native culture or communities.
-While Minnetonka has evolved beyond our original product set, moccasins are still part of our brand DNA, and it is time for us to step up our commitment to the culture from which they came.
+While Minnetonka has evolved beyond our original product set, moccasins remain a core part of our brand, and this past summer we began to step up our commitment to the culture to which we owe so much.

 For many years, we have privately supported Native causes in our home state of Minnesota — but simply giving back is not enough.
-We believe we need to take a more active and public stance in supporting Native communities.
+We are taking a more active and public stance in supporting Native communities.
 We intend to move forward in a manner that acknowledges and honors the Native American culture, design, and people who have influenced our brand and business.